Tag: weather

 -

-Flight time building is a great period, especially its cross country part: you just enjoy flying and have fun.
-Of course, it’s a big deal of planning, preparation and studying, but it is a great possibility to explore new places while gaining more experience.
+Flight time building is a fantastic period, especially the cross-country segment: you simply enjoy flying and have fun.
+Of course, it involves a significant amount of planning, preparation, and studying, but it provides a wonderful opportunity to explore new places while gaining more experience.
 Summer in Florida is challenging.
-It is not only sun and…
+It’s not just sun and clear…

 -